pinobatch/numism/docs/nes_coins.md

 2. Writing $00 to $4017 (APU length counter) sets bit 6 of $4015
    (APU status) 1/60 second later
 3. Note on pulse 1 sets $4015 bit 0; length counter expiry clears it
-4. Branching between $FFxx and $00xx wraps correctly
-   (Half of this coin freezes in PocketNES; the other half crashes No$nes.
-Further testing may be needed.)
+4. Branching from $BFFx in bank 0 to $C00x in the fixed bank works
 5. Sprite at Y=$FF (vertically off screen) doesn't trigger sprite 0 hit
 6. Sprite 0 hit triggers in all four flip states